openziti/ziti/doc/transwarp_b1/transwarp_b1.md

 # Transwarp beta_1

-_March 23rd, 2021_

-# Overview

 ## Goal: Long-haul, High-performance Data Plane for Ziti

-The primary goal of the Transwarp project is to create a long-haul, high-performance data plane for the Ziti fabric.
+The primary goal of the Transwarp project is to create a long-haul, high-performance data plane protocol for the Ziti fabric.
 Current production deployments of the Ziti fabric currently rely on TCP connections for the data plane links between routers.
 As has been previously discussed, TCP is designed with slightly different goals, which results in potentially less-than-optimal performance in a number of important conditions.

 TCP is designed to reduce its sending rate when confronted with packet loss in a way that creates "fairness" for multiple connections sharing an underlay link.
 Transwarp is not primarily concerned with this kind of fairness.
 In a typical Ziti deployment, Transwarp should be deployed when a network link can be mostly dedicated to the Ziti data plane.

+Transwarp is a combination of a high-performance data plane protocol, `westworld3` (implemented in the [dilithium][dilithium] project), and a set of framework integrations within Ziti.
+The bulk of the protocol design and implementation exists in the [dilithium][dilithium] project.

+See the `dilithium` [concepts guide][dilithium-concepts] for more details.

 ## Configurability, Extensibility, Modern Architecture

-Transwarp is designed to be highly configurable and extensible in ways that traditional kernel-space networking stacks are not.
+Transwarp is designed to be configurable and extensible in ways that traditional kernel-space networking stacks are not.
+This aligns with a number of other "programmable networking" concepts that are present in the Ziti fabric.

-Several of the core algorithms are designed to be "extensible" and tunable in ways that kernel-based stacks are not.
-Transwarp connections can be differently tuned per-connection.
-This means that Transwarp supports asymmetrical configuration profiles and can be tuned differently for both the "upstream" and "downstream" sides of a link.
+The `dilithium` components support programmatic extensibility that allows the core behavior to be directed differently by application-specific requirements.
+This is outside of the scope of Transwarp.

+The `westworld3` protocol supports a number of tunable parameters that deeply and directly affect its performance in different scenarios.
+See the [tuning guide][tuning-guide] for more details on these parameters.
+See the sections below on `westworld3` profiles for information on implementing those parameters in plain `dilithium` testing environments and also in the Ziti fabric.

 ## Head's Up Deployment